Women in Madagascar: Fertility

 Although the total fertility rate in Madagascar is experiencing a decrease, the large number of women of child-bearing age has ensured that population momentum will cause the total number of births to increase.
 This effect is expected to have subsided within 30 years.
 Approximately a third of Malagasy women under the age 19 have already had at least one child, and most breastfeed, with 51 percent breastfeeding exclusively for six months.

-Although Malagasy women have increasingly begun to use contraceptives, both oral and injected, those used are not enough; only 1.5 percent of women use implanted contraceptives.
+Although Malagasy women have increasingly begun to use contraceptives, both oral and injected, use remains low; only 1.5 percent of women use implanted contraceptives.
 The abortion rate is estimated at 1 in 10, with 24 percent of women having undergone an abortion.
 Fifteen percent of married women wishing to use contraceptives have no access to family planning initiatives.
 In the majority of cases a woman's husband entirely or partially decides what actions should be taken.
 There is a minority opinion (held by 9 percent of women and 8 percent of men) that a husband may beat his wife if she refuses sex.

 The effect of education has been seen in Madagascar's infant mortality rate.
 According to Maryanne Sharp and Ioana Kruse of the World Bank, mothers who have finished their secondary education experience fewer than forty to fifty percent of the infant deaths experienced by women with less education.
 Younger women are also less likely to have babies who die while young.
 The average perinatal mortality rate has decreased since 2003.

 The maternal death figure for Madagascar is lower than average in Sub-Saharan Africa, at a total of 498 deaths per 100,000 live births.
 This death rate remained stable between 2000 and 2009.
 This figure has been influenced by numerous factors.
 Although 86 percent receive pre-natal checkups, 49 percent of them are not told if there are complications.
 Approximately 46 percent of new mothers receive fewer than four post-natal care sessions.
 Most women give birth outside of health centres, and the number of those who had assistance in giving birth is decreasing; according to Sharp and Kruse, 35 percent of Malagasy women who give birth outside of health centres do not receive medical care.
 Abortions due to unwanted pregnancies are also a major contributor.